Breadcrumb

 Know that you are not alone in these types of concerns.
 For example, many parents worry about whether their teenager will:

-- Resist using alcohol, tobacco, and drugs (including misusing prescription drugs and supplements such as anabolic steroids).
-Many teens are exposed to these and other substances throughout their teen years.
-Offer strategies to avoid tobacco, drugs, and alcohol.
+Many teens are exposed to these and other substances (including prescription drugs and supplements such as anabolic steroids) throughout their teen years.
+Offer strategies to avoid tobacco, cannabis, drugs, and alcohol.
 Set firm, fair, and consistent limits for your teen.
-Talk about the immediate and long-lasting results of substance use, such as falling grades and poor health during adulthood.
-Help your teen practice how to respond when a harmful substance is offered, such as stating "No, thanks" and moving on to another subject.
+Talk about the immediate and long-lasting results of substance use, such as falling grades and poor health.
 Look for community programs led by teens (peer education).
 And talk to your teen right away if you see signs of substance use.

-- Focus enough on doing well in school.
-Typically, teenagers have many distractions.
-Friends, clubs, sports, and jobs can all compete for time that could be spent completing homework.
-Show your teenager how to set goals.
+Friends, clubs, sports, and jobs can all compete for time that could be spent doing homework.
+Show your teen how to set goals.
 For example, talk about and write down a goal for the week, month, and year.
 Help your teen think about the steps that need to be taken to reach the goal.
-Work with your teen to make a schedule for when to do each step and set rewards for when the goal is achieved.
+Work with your teen to make a schedule for when to do each step.
+Then set rewards for when the goal is achieved.

-- Feel pressured to have sex.
 Talk about dating and sex early, before the information is needed.
 Focus on what makes a relationship healthy, such as trust and respect for each other.
-Also, kids have easy access to many websites with sexual or pornographic content.
-Keep the computer in a shared area where you can see what your teen is doing online.

-- Find a career.
-Teens need to decide what they want to do as adults to support themselves.
 Before high school ends, some teens will have a good start on career plans.
 Most teens start focusing on career plans around age 17 and older.
-Help your teen find out what interests him or her.
+Help your teen find out what interests them.
 Find ways to help your teen talk to people in certain jobs or get experience by working or volunteering.

 Promoting Healthy Growth and Development